 Rolling farmland.
 Historic landscapes.
 Urban green space.
 Scenic trails.
 Natural habitats.
 They’re all part of the fabric of our state.

 An accredited, statewide not-for-profit 501(c)(3) founded in 1999, the people of Land Trust for Tennessee are driven to protect public and private land to benefit all Tennesseans now and for generations to come.
-We know that if we don’t conserve and care for our treasured places, we will never get them back.
+We know that if we don’t conserve our irreplaceable landscapes, we will never get them back.

 Our work focuses on:

-Historic Land– 58% of adult travelers include an historic activity on their trip.
-Conserving historic lands protects the context of historic structures and sites while safeguarding our rich history for future generations.
+Historic Land– Conserving historic lands protects the context of historic structures and sites while safeguarding our rich history for future generations.

-Working Farms– 41% of Tennessee’s acreage is farmland.
+Working Farms– About 40% of Tennessee’s acreage is farmland.
 Conserving farms promotes a major industry in Tennessee and preserves landscapes that distinguish our state.

 Recreational/Scenic Landscapes– Conserving our natural resources and open spaces is essential for protecting our clean water, air and places to hunt, fish and play.
 Outdoor recreation and open natural space are vital to the physical and emotional health of the community.